-The Human Capital Department is headed by Retired Major Marara on acting capacity.
+The Human Capital Department is currently headed by Mr Bozman Matengarufu on acting capacity.
 The Human Capital activities are anchored on the following Human Capital Strategy:

 To attain excellence in human capital services by year 2017.